Back to Health News & Stories

 If you’re sneezing, coughing, feverish, or feeling achy, it can be hard to know the cause.
 This guide can help you assess your symptoms so you can start feeling better.

-By Paula Preston-Dougherty, APN, Primary Care Nurse Practitioner
+By Paula Preston-Dougherty, APN, Primary Care Nurse Practitioner, Virtua Primary Care

-Whether you’re sneezing, coughing, or feeling achy, sometimes it’s difficult to know what’s causing your symptoms.
-Is it just a pesky cold or allergies?
-Or could it be something more serious?
+Whether you’re sneezing, coughing, or feeling achy, it can be challenging to know what’s causing your symptoms.
+This might leave you wondering: is it simply an annoying cold or allergies, or could it be something more serious?

-COVID-19, influenza, and the common cold are all contagious respiratory viruses and produce similar symptoms.
+COVID-19, influenza, and the common cold are all contagious respiratory viruses that produce similar symptoms.
 You may need a test to confirm a diagnosis.
-Here’s what you need to know so you can get the proper treatment, and get back to feeling your best.
+Here’s what you need to know so you can get the proper treatment and get back to feeling your best.

-Compared with the flu and COVID-19, the common cold usually doesn’t cause fever and has milder symptoms.
+Compared to the flu and COVID-19, the common cold typically doesn’t cause a fever and has milder symptoms, such as a runny nose, sneezing, sore throat, coughing, slight body aches, and headaches.

 • Onset: Symptoms tend to develop slowly.